jameshughes89/cs102/src/site/outline/outline.rst

 Labs begin on the 1st week of class.
 Unless special permission is granted, you may only attend the lab session for which you are registered.

-At the end of each lab is a series of Kattis problems.
+At the end of each lab are a series of Kattis problems.
 Kattis is a website with programming competition style problems where people can submit their solutions for automated evaluation.
 A select set of Kattis problems related to course material are included at the end of each lab for students to work on.
 It is not necessary to complete all these problems for each lab as they can be quite challenging.